top of page

 QUALIFICATIONS

-2023 BA (honours) Painting, Open College of the Arts, validated by the University of Creative Arts.
+2023 BA (honours) Painting, Open College of the Arts / University of Creative Arts.
+Graduated 2024

 2007 - 19 Adult Art classes, University of Strathclyde Life Long Learning Department, Glasgow School of Art, House for an Art Lover in Glasgow.